duytantran/dogs-vs-cats-convolution/README.md

 * Step 3: Flattening
 * Step 4: Full Connection

 This can also be applied to more general problems, for instance classifying different brain tumors.
+As a final note, we can of course use R to build a CNN with the H2O package, with the framework Deep Water.
+However, this framework is still in the early stages, and it is advisable to use Python for Deep Learning with their amazing libraries.